Blood-Stream/Blood-Stream-App/README.md

 Scrum itself is a simple framework for effective team collaboration on complex products.
 Scrum co-creators Ken Schwaber and Jeff Sutherland have written The Scrum Guide to explain Scrum clearly and succinctly.
 This Guide contains the definition of Scrum.
 This definition consists of Scrum’s roles, events, artifacts, and the rules that bind them together.
+(Organization, 2020)

 ---